swastikaggarwal/CharityPoints/README.md

   # CHARITY POINTS
  - First item
+  * This is the first list item.
+* Here's the second list item.
   Note: Please ensure you have installed <code><a href="https://nodejs.org/en/download/">nodejs</a></code>

   To preview and run the project on your device: